Canine and Feline Dentistry

 - Complimentary Dental Exams

 Feline patients may have a condition called Feline Odontoclastic Resorptive Lesions (FORL).
 This condition can be very painful to your feline pet.
 The enamel actually erodes into the dentin of the tooth and commonly causes pain.
 Patients affected with FORLs may show increased salivation, oral bleeding or difficulty in chewing their food.
-It is important while your pet is under anesthesia the teeth are carefully inspected as these teeth should be removed to prevent painful fractures at the gum line.
+It is important while your pet is under anesthesia that the teeth are carefully inspected as these teeth should be removed to prevent painful fractures at the gum line.

 If we discover that your pet has a damaged or infected tooth, an extraction may be recommended.
 Our veterinarians will remove your pet’s tooth while they are anesthetized and provide inter and post-operative pain medication to ensure their comfort.
 Your pet will be sent home with antibiotics to prevent infection in addition to written instructions for their at-home care.